inderasarman/CEG3006-Project/Subsystems/Pedestrian/README.md

 ## Key Responsibilities

 - Receive collision risk warnings from the RSU
-- Alert pedestrians through visual and audio feedback
+- Alert pedestrians through visual and audio feedback - caters for visual and audio impaired persons
 - Escalate warning intensity based on risk level
 - Deter pedestrians from entering the crossing when a collision risk is detected